Introducing our staff

 Interim Chief Executive

 Helen has had a varied career in commercial consulting, engineering, and science.
 Her educational background is in science education, particularly physics, and this has included setting up and supporting national teacher and student networks for the Institute of Physics, and leading evaluation and research for the British Science Association.
 She has also taught maths and science to school and university students, and gained a PhD in Computational Quantum Electronics.
 Helen began working for SHINE in 2017, when her passion for giving disadvantaged children the best opportunities in life saw her return to her Northern roots.
 Helen is Interim Chief Executive during Fiona Spellman’s maternity leave, until May 2024.

 In my role at SHINE I’m proud to be able to catalyse the very best that education has to offer across the North.
 I firmly believe in the children, teachers and people of the North, and I’m proud to be able to build better outcomes in school education for children and families across the region.

 Leanne comes from a programme management background.
-She’s worked in a range of roles across the charity sector focusing on her passion for youth development.
+She has worked in a range of roles across the charity sector focusing on her passion for youth development.
 This has included leading a team of volunteers in Nicaragua to deliver the International Citizen Service Entrepreneur project, and managing the National Citizen Service programme in North Yorkshire.
-Leanne manages our projects in the North of England.
+Leanne currently leads on the development and implementation of our grant-making strategies for the North of England.

 I believe in a world where everyone can thrive no matter what their start in life.
 I’ve been so inspired by the innovation of the projects SHINE has funded.
 I feel honoured to be working with schools, early years settings and academy trusts to boost school achievement across the North of England.